elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 * When present, [`ssl_key`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-ssl_key) and [`ssl_key_passphrase`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-ssl_key_passphrase) are also required.
 * Cannot be combined with configurations that disable SSL

-Path to a PEM-encoded certificate or certificate chain with which to identify this plugin to {{es}}.
+Path to a PEM-encoded certificate or certificate chain with which to identify this plugin to Elasticsearch.

 ### `ssl_certificate_authorities` [plugins-filters-elastic_integration-ssl_certificate_authorities]